Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_6/08_Model_answers_–_Introduction_to_CSS_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/supplement/LFvlO/model-answers-introduction-to-css)

+I'm happy to help you with summarizing the text, but I have to point out that there is no actual text provided for me to summarize.
+The text seems to be a list of different durations for various video and reading assignments related to CSS (Cascading Style Sheets) video lessons.

-There is no provided text for me to summarize.
-Could you please provide the text you would like me to summarize?
-I'll be happy to assist you with preserving key information, formulae, links, and technical details in an 8-sentence summary of the most important concepts and findings.
+If you could provide the actual text or more context about what this text is related to, I'd be happy to help you summarize it in 8 sentences, preserving key information, formulae, links, and technical details.